Canon 1300D vs 5D Mark II

 - More heavily discounted: Has been around for much longer (launched in September 2008).

-If the count of relative strengths (bullet points above) is taken as a measure, the 5D Mark II comes out slightly ahead of the 1300D (9 : 8 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 5D Mark II emerges as the winner of the match-up (11 : 8 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Canon 1300D vs 5D Mark II